code-pool/Easy-Mongo/README.md

 <image src="https://raw.githubusercontent.com/code-pool/I-See-You/master/src/logo.png"/>

-I knew you were not so difficult as I thought!
+I knew you were not so difficult!